ksu-hmi/Web-Application-for-Patient-Management/projectroadmap.md

 DONE: Work on the code to fix errors and post the code on GitHub that actually runs.

-DONE: Changed the title to Patient Management System in the index.html file
+DONE: Changed the title to Patient Management System in the index.html file (Reddy Bhavya Gudi)

 DONE: Added patient check-in in the Dashboard.
 (Neelam Nosheen)

 Done: Insurance and billing added to the dashboard.
 (Humera Asfandiyar)

-DONE: Write a code that retrieves patient information and allows to update patient details
+DONE: Write a code that retrieves patient information and allows to update patient details (Neelam Nosheen, Reddy Bhavya Gudi, Humera Asfandiyar)